 - If you plan to keep the cake in the fridge, wrap it well in double plastic.
-The fridge sucks up moisture and cakes can dry out easily. (keep a slice of bread open the fridge and see how dry it becomes in a few hours - that's what happens to cakes too).
+The fridge sucks up moisture and cakes can dry out easily. (keep a slice of bread open in the fridge and see how dry it becomes in a few hours - that's what happens to cakes too).

-- If you must leave your cake for longer, wrap it well and keep in the freezer.
+- If you must leave your cake for longer, wrap it well and keep it in the freezer.
 The freezer does a wonderful job of keeping the cakes moist.

 - And, always cool cakes completely before you frost them otherwise the frosting will melt on warm cakes.

 Ingredients and substitutes

 A great way to become a better baker is to take a moment to understand your ingredients.
 That is why in every recipe I have a section dedicated to ingredients and substitutes.

 When you take a moment to think about what this ingredient is, or how this ingredient works, you are already on the path to becoming a good baker.
 I don't plan to give you the whole history or encyclopedia, and yet here is some background information that will help you better understand your cake ingredients.